Adam Duvall Player Props: Red Sox vs. Athletics

-The Boston Red Sox and Adam Duvall (.412 slugging percentage over his past 10 games, including two homers), take on starting pitcher Paul Blackburn and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 9:40 PM ET.
+Adam Duvall -- with an on-base percentage of .231 in his past 10 games, 90 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Oakland Athletics, with Luis Medina on the mound, on July 18 at 9:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Cubs.
+In his last game he had a one-hit performance (1-for-3) against the Athletics.

 Adam Duvall Game Info & Props vs. the Athletics